LifeLock vs. IdentityIQ 2026: Which Service Provides Better Protection?

 LifeLock plans

 LifeLock is considered one of the best identity theft protection services available.
-It provides extensive monitoring and restoration access but can be expensive, and prices typically increase dramatically after the first year of service.
+It provides extensive monitoring and restoration access but can be expensive, particularly if you need the features exclusive to the Total plan.

 LifeLock has three membership plan levels with various features:

-• Standard: LifeLock Standard provides basic identity monitoring, like Social Security number (SSN) monitoring, and includes credit monitoring with one credit bureau.
+• Core: LifeLock Core provides basic identity monitoring, like Social Security number (SSN) monitoring, and includes two-bureau credit monitoring, dark web monitoring, social media monitoring, and data removal services.
 It offers up to $1 million in insurance coverage with assistance from lawyers or other experts and up to $25,000 each for personal costs and stolen funds reimbursement.

-• Ultimate Plus: The Ultimate Plus plan provides the most extensive monitoring services.
-Among its features are three-bureau credit, home title, and investment account monitoring.
-It also increases insurance coverage to a total of $3 million.
+• Total: The Total plan provides the most extensive monitoring services, including home title monitoring, phone takeover monitoring, investment account monitoring, and unlimited financial account monitoring.
+It also increases insurance coverage to a total of $3 million and includes scam reimbursement up to $10,000.

-• Family plans: LifeLock also offers family plans for two adults as well as plans for two adults and up to five children for an additional cost.
+• Family plans: LifeLock also offers family plans under the Advanced tier for two adults or two adults and up to 10 children.
 These plans include the features mentioned above but also provide an option to add Norton 360 antivirus software and a virtual private network (VPN) for multiple devices.

 LifeLock offers a free 30-day trial when you sign up for one of its plans, although you must provide a credit card at the time of initial sign-up.